 Ohio Becomes the First State to Accept Bitcoin for Tax Payments

 Is not it revolutionary that Ohio becomes the first state to accept Bitcoin for tax payments?
 Yes, you are right.
 The long-awaited decision taken by Ohio State has fulfilled the desire of few people in the crypto-currency world.
 It has made the Ohio State the first in the nation to accept Bitcoin officially.
+Even after that people raise the question against the legality of Bitcoin and mining of it.

 Ohio has become the first state in the nation to accept “Bitcoin” crypto-currency on November 26, 2018.
 It has allowed 23 eligible business-related taxes ranging from sales tax to severance taxes on oil and gas.
 Any business operating in Ohio State can use a portal to pay money for up to 23 taxes.
 This also includes cigarettes and tobacco products with a little transaction fee.
 There is also no transaction limit.